DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 * **Moving vertices**: Select all the vertices you want to move, click on a selected vertex or edge, and click again on the desired new location.
-  All the selected vertices will move together.
-If snapping is enabled, the whole selection can jump to the nearest vertex or line.
+  All the selected vertices will translate (??) together.
+If snapping is enabled, the whole selection can jump to the nearest vertex or line (??).
   You can use Advanced Digitizing Panel constraints for distance, angles, exact X Y location before the second click.